 Value Engineering is a critical program and requires statewide participation in order to accomplish the program goals.
 The Policy and Innovations Engineer manages the overall operation of MoDOT’s VE program.
 The Policy and Innovations Engineer is responsible for tracking the VE program and reporting its progress to both management and the FHWA.
 The Policy and Innovations Engineer leads studies and may assist with the initial selection of teams for district VE studies, and provides training guidelines and facilitation.

-- The lowest level decision maker within the project hierarchy can approve and implement VE recommendations that do not change policFor any study conducted, the facilitator of the study compiles recommendations from the VE study and submits them for approval in form of a VE report, as follows: y, standards or the scope of the original project.
-A copy of the VE study and the Project Manager’s, District Design Engineer or District Engineers approval is retained by the district and the Policy and Innovations Engineer.
+- The lowest level decision maker within the project hierarchy can approve and implement VE recommendations that do not change policy, standards, or scope of the original project.
+A copy of the VE study and the Project Manager’s, District Design Engineer's or District Engineer's approval is retained by the district and the Policy and Innovations Engineer.
 The Policy and Innovations Engineer notifies the team members of the study results and tracks results of each study.